-The trend toward functional foods has led to the publication of several articles describing studies of the effects of including 1 or more ingredients with functional properties in various types of food, within which the meat and the meat products deserve special attention.
-The object of including functional ingredients in the case of the meat is not only concerned with providing it with certain desirable properties but also an attempt to change its image in these health-conscious days.
-The meat industry is one of the most important in the world and, whether as a result of the consumer demand or because of the ferocious competition in the industry, research into new products is continuous.
-However, such research and the launch of new products is directed at providing healthy alternatives to what has frequently been accused of causing a variety of pathologies (1,2,3,4,5 and 6).
+The functional foods has led to the publication of several review articles describing studies of the effects including one or more ingredients with the functional properties in the various types of the food, within which the meat and the meat products types deserve special attention.
+The object of this review article including the functional ingredients in the case of the meat is not only concerned with providing it with certain desirable properties but also an attempt to change its image in these health-conscious days.
+The meat industry is one of the most important in the world and, whether as a result of the consumer demand or because of the ferocious competition in the industry, research into the new products is continuous.
+However, such researches and the launch of new products types are directed at providing healthy alternatives to what has frequently been accused of causing a variety of pathologies (1,2,3,4,5 and 6).

-This unfortunate image derives mainly from the content of fat, saturated fatty acids, and cholesterol and their association with cardiovascular diseases, some types of cancer, obesity, and so forth.
+This unfortunate image derives mainly from the content of the fat, the saturated fatty acids, and the cholesterol and their association with the cardiovascular diseases, some types of the cancer, obesity, and so forth.
 Regarding obesity, it is very important to understand how the meat or meat products affects biological and physiological mechanisms of appetite, satiety, and long-term behavior.
 The meat and the meat products show highly satiating characteristics and, in this respect, functional foods could be a food-related solution because these types of products could be designed to be less calorifically dense and while remaining more highly satiating and tasty.
 In this way, the food industry in general, the meat and related products industry in particular, could contribute to making lives easier and more active.
-The meat is associated with cholesterol, and although it is now accepted that the dietary intake of cholesterol has little bearing on the plasma cholesterol, for consumers this is another negative influence on the meat's health image (7,8,9,10,11 and 12).
-In some cases, the consumer is confused by multiple messages from multiple sources, public skepticism about expert opinion, the public misunderstanding of reports on scientific findings and results, increased media coverage accompanied by the recommendations for corporate marketing strategies and the health claims, and competing real-life and lifestyle demands.
+The meat is associated with cholesterol, and although it is now accepted that the dietary intake of the cholesterol has little bearing on the plasma cholesterol, for consumers this is another negative influence on the meat's health image (7,8,9,10,11 and 12).

+In some cases, the consumer is confused by the multiple messages from the multiple sources, public skepticism about expert opinion, the public misunderstanding of reports on the scientific findings and the results, increased media coverage accompanied by the recommendations for corporate marketing strategies and the health claims, and competing the real-life and lifestyle demands.
 Furthermore, the food packaging could also have a very important influence on the food intake.
-The underlying idea behind functional food is to reduce the prevalence of chronic diseases by curbing the consumption of habitually consumed foods.
-The formulation of foods according to the beneficial effects that their non-nutritional ingredients may have for the consumer has become an area of great interest for the large food companies, including the meat sector(13,14,15,16,17 and 18).
+The underlying idea behind the functional food is to reduce the prevalence of the chronic diseases by curbing the consumption of the habitually consumed foods.
+The formulation of the foods according to the beneficial effects that their non-nutritional ingredients may have for the consumer has become an area of great interest for the large food companies, including the meat sector (13,14,15,16,17 and 18).